MILESTONE / 2014

 It also briefly assessed possible negative environmental effects and legal consequences.
 Moreover, the study evaluated the quality of ocean plastics, as well as possible methods to process it — including a cost—benefit analysis.
 Finally, the feasibility study outlined recommendations for future work.

 The feasibility study provides insight into the early stages of The Ocean Cleanup, when the plan was to moor the system to the seabed.
-Instead of a 1 kilometer long moored barrier, we are now developing a drifting system, to deployed as a fleet of several totaling a span of 1 kilometer.
+Instead of a 1 kilometer long moored barrier, we are now developing a drifting system, to be deployed as a fleet of several totaling a span of 1 kilometer.
 Many of the findings are therefore outdated, but the feasibility study gave us a great basis from where we could dive into more detailed engineering and research.

 Boyan Slat unveils the Feasibility Study in New York (2014)